 Again, shocking memories for the interviewees, but the opinion of a former mayor on this issue was that they ‘had to fulfil a purpose for Romania’s energy’ and ‘such examples were unexpected security damages’.
 From negotiating the conflict of communist rural memory space comes the normal question, paraphrasing Karen Till (2012): where was ‘a place-based ethics of care’ for the wounded village?

-Critical moment 4: The relocation In terms of delineating the time of critical moment 4 we noticed a blurred line of timing from 1967 to 1972, depending on the decision-making process of relocation at a local level.
+Critical moment 4: The relocation In terms of delineating the time of critical moment 4, we noticed a blurred line of timing from 1967 to 1972, depending on the decision-making process of relocation at a local level.
 A former engineer (85 years old) informed us that ‘people had the ability to choose where to relocate: in the rebuilt town Orsova, in another non-affected village or in the same village but only if that village was not be totally invaded by the Danube’.
 Moreover, a former local chief engineer stated that ‘the mayoralty had the obligation to supply bricks and construction materials for the relocated people’.
 During the summer and autumn of 1970 and 1971, they had to live in improvised wooden barracks, with all assets in plastic bags.
 An 82-year-old woman from Plavisevita stated that ‘we endured periods of hard rain and got sick… little medicine and few doctors were in the village in those periods’.

-It is relevant that most of the displaced interviewees’ memories are around the feelings of anger toward authorities not only because their homes had to be destroyed but also due to a lack of proper living conditions until they moved to the new houses.
+It is relevant that most of the displaced interviewees’ memories are around the feelings of anger toward authorities not only because their homes had to be destroyed but also due to a lack of proper living conditions until they moved into the new houses.
 Interviewees also complained that they were promised, among other things, free energy for life and this never happened.
 The anger of the families of displaced people is normal because the nature of political action is not always strategic.
 Political action could be tactical (De Certeau 1984) and such tactics (as the promise of free energy) utilise different circumstances.
-Besides those who praised the masterpiece of engineering, very few interviewees – those who had generally had poor housing conditions before the relocation - were contented with moving to a new house.
+Besides those who praised the masterpiece of engineering, very few interviewees—those who had generally had poor housing conditions before the relocation—were contented with moving to a new house.

-Summing up, the nature of memory at the Iron Gates displacement is unfolded in a many ways: traumatic (apocalyptic); nostalgic (for materially gone places); condemnatory (contesting the one-way-street orders of socialist system’s leaders); compliant to state-led orders and tactics; about praising the hydro-electrical works and the new homes; about the everyday (shortages in health system; street life).
-Thus the nature of memory is nuanced, not well-defined, although traumatic memories remain at stake.
+Summing up, the nature of memory around the Iron Gates displacement unfolded in many ways: traumatic (apocalyptic); nostalgic (for materially gone places); condemnatory (contesting the one-way-street orders of socialist system’s leaders); compliant with state-led orders and tactics; celebratory of the hydroelectrical works and the new homes; and about everyday life (shortages in health system; street life).
+Thus, the nature of memory is nuanced and not well-defined, although traumatic memories remain vivid.

 Step 2—The intergenerational shaping of memories

-Related to the storylines of the second and third generation subjects interviewed, we were interested to learn how intergenerational shaping of memories happen and what it informs us about the process of displacement.
+Related to the storylines of the second and third generation subjects interviewed, we were interested to learn how intergenerational shaping of memories happens and what it tells us about the process of displacement.
 M. C., a 32-year-old female from Eselnita, stated the following:

 I know from my family that Ceaușescu, local Securitate and communist authorities forced them to leave and see their homes destroyed, to leave their village and go live in other places, to build new houses and adapt to new lives.

-As Tismaneanu (2008) and Stan (2013) revealed, the Securitate (communist Romania’s secret police) and Ceausescu remained in the memory of the younger generation as those in power who must be blamed for the lack of a democratic system under communism.
+As Tismaneanu (2008) and Stan (2013) revealed, the Securitate (communist Romania’s secret police) and Ceausescu are in the memory of the younger generation as those in power who must be blamed for the lack of a democratic system under communism.
 State-led actions were sometimes done in coercive ways, affecting large categories of people.